 Our regional involvement includes the Southern Illinois Mural Project, with a goal of engaging local artists to showcase the history of our region via large-scale visual storytelling.
 By funding regional community arts organizations as well as the work of individual artists, the Southern Illinois Mural Project hopes to empower underserved communities and to cultivate public art throughout the region.
 Through the Southern Illinois Mural Project, we have placed five murals in Carbondale, Herrin, Marion, and Murphysboro.
 We plan to expand our public arts program to include sculptural work and further fund additional projects.

 Artspace 304 has facilitated arts education and cultural experiences for the young people of the region for decades by partnering with local schools and communities, and by providing opportunities for engaged learning and family participation.
-We offer a variety of social events throughout the year that captivate and advance the different interests of the youngest members of our community.
-Our latest project was carried out in collaboration with the School of Journalism at Southern Illinois University, and consisted of the funding of a youth video workshop focused on documenting the Black Lives Matter movement and the creation of the Africana Studies Program at SIU.
+We offer a variety of cultural events throughout the year that captivate and advance the different interests of the youngest members of our community.
+Recently, we collaborated with the School of Journalism at Southern Illinois University to offer a youth video workshop that focused on documenting the Black Lives Matter movement and the creation of the Africana Studies Program at SIUC.

 POETRY OUT LOUD